jonascotch/CS50_finalproject/README.md

 ## Some Javascript
 Not a lot, just enough to make the pages a little more "reactive":
 - The menu page and the editform have some "pop-up" buttons
 - The editform has a little script to fill the select option according to data from database.
-In this json.dumps methods was used to pass data to Javascript.
-And JSON.parse / tojson was used to retrieve it and use it in the script.
+In this the  ```json.dumps``` methods was used to pass data to Javascript.
+And ```JSON.parse``` / ```tojson``` was used to retrieve it and use it in the script.

 ## DataTables
+Found this (or maybe it was just the same as Professor Malan used in the lecture!), as it takes care of the tables and makes them more manageable.
+Adds pagination, a search box, number of items to be show and all sorts of "tweaks" to the tables.
+Makes the columns "sortable"  and I used it, turning it off were it didn't make sense ("details" column in list.html, for example).
+Found out it could be translated into portuguese.
+It's extremely verstile.
+Really enjoyed learning and using it.
+Everything about it, here:  **[DataTables](https://datatables.net/)**.

-## Booststrap
+## VSCode
+The first big barrier and maybe the biggest one in this project was that I decided to develop it locally in my laptop using **VSCode**.
+And then I realized how easy CS50 made it to code in the workspace.
+Had to learn about installing extensions, pip (thanks for the lecture, Carter), creating a virtual environment and activating it so I could finally start developing the app.
+It all runs fine in my computer (think the video shows that), so I guess I got this right.
+Also learned some Git (thanks, Tarun), even though I used it very briefly, adding and commiting some changes, because I did this project alone and I understand this is a great tool for collaborating.
+Going to commit this to GitHub as a learning experience.
+Finally did some research on how to run this app in the Cloud (Google Cloud) and am really excited to try that as well.

+This was (my) CS50.